sudo-wanderingsoul/Fedora-40-XFCE-steam-setup/README.md

 sudo dnf -y install cuda
 ```
 ### _Switch to nvidia as primary GPU (optional)_
-* Found https://github.com/bayasdev/envycontrol was recommended on a reddit thread and it worked like magic on Fedora\
+- Found https://github.com/bayasdev/envycontrol was recommended on a reddit thread and it worked like magic on Fedora
-Modes are - integrated, hybrid, nvidia\
+- Modes are - "integrated", "hybrid", "nvidia"
-Personally I set it to hybrid so iGPU does the normal display things and the dGPU does the heavy lifting
 ```bash
 sudo dnf copr enable sunwire/envycontrol sudo dnf install python3-envycontrol